NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - Since sub-resources can link to other sub-resources, updating a sub-resource downstream requires not only republishing it with a new URL, but also republishing all sub-resources that link to it, recursively, which can invalidate many cached files.
 Import maps can be used to [solve this problem for javascript modules](https://spidermonkey.dev/blog/2023/02/23/javascript-import-maps-part-1-introduction.html), and Service Workers can [solve this problem more generally](https://banno.com/articles/improving-caching-with-import-maps/)

 - Wikipedia, being one of the largest and most visited websites, want to cache their pages for as long as possible and cannot afford to update all their pages whenever a script or a style file is modified.
 So, [they implement cache busting as follows](https://www.mediawiki.org/wiki/ResourceLoader/Architecture): Their pages load a startup script from a fixed URL, and it is this startup script that points to versioned and cache-busted sub-resources.
 The startup script has a `max-age` of 5 minutes.
-This way, pages can have long `max-age`s while still being able to load newly published sub-resources.
+This way, pages can have long `max-age`s while still being able to load newly published sub-resources (Basically the [fundamental theorem of software engineering](https://en.wikipedia.org/wiki/Fundamental_theorem_of_software_engineering) in work).

 ##### Caching static portions of webpages

 Web pages often contain both static elements, which are the same for all users, and dynamic elements that vary based on individual user sessions.
-For example, on a product page of an e-commerce site, the static elements would include the product details, while the dynamic elements would consist of the contents of the user's shopping basket, along with action forms that are secured by session-specific [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) tokens.
+For example, on a product page of an e-commerce site, the static elements would be the product details, while the dynamic elements would consist of the contents of the user's shopping basket, along with action forms that are secured by session-specific [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) tokens.

 We want to leverage caching for the static elements while still being able to provide personalized dynamic content.
 One approach to achieve this is to include only the static elements in the main HTML document, which can be cached on the client side and in intermediary caches.
-To retrieve the dynamic parts of the page, additional requests are made, which introduce some latency for these parts.
+To retrieve the dynamic parts of the page, additional requests are made, introducing some added latency for these parts.

 For examples of how to do this, check out: